 Tunisian vendor's immolation echoes growing desperation

-In this photo dated Friday, May 12, 2017, Adel Dridi poses with his mother, Dalila Dridi, while recovering from his burns at his parents' house in Tebourba, near the Tunisian capital, Tunis.
-Adel Dridi's head is covered in burns, his voice subdued, as he describes setting himself on fire after police barred him from selling strawberries on the side of a Tunisian road.
+Adel Dridi's head is covered in bandages, his voice subdued, as he describes setting himself on fire after police barred him from selling strawberries on the side of a Tunisian road.
+The desperate act has become the latest symbol of struggling Tunisians' anger at corruption and joblessness.

 Discussions